Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

 How does a student apply for access to the CHOOSE Act Funding?

-According to the text of the CHOOSE Act, the Department of Revenue will establish a process for enrollment of the program.
-Currently, this process is being established and will be communicated prior to the enrollment period.
-Both parents and schools will be required to agree to the terms and rules as outlined in the legislation.
+The Department of Revenue established a process for enrollment of the program.
+Both parents and schools are required to agree to the terms and rules as outlined in the legislation.

 Learn more about Alabama's CHOOSE Act.